Joseph Maroon: Burnout prevention and balancing life

 After his personal experience with burnout at the peak of his medical career, Maroon developed a strong interest in burnout prevention and living a more balanced life.
 He conducted extensive research into burnout, burnout prevention, and what constitutes a healthy, balanced, and successful life outside of a professional career.
 Maroon has given keynote presentations on this subject matter at national and international conferences.
 In 2017, he published the book Square One: A Simple Guide to a Balanced Life.
 In 2025, he was the keynote speaker at Focus Forward 2025 for the state of West Virginia, where he spoke on the topic "How to Die Young as Late as Possible."
 He has also participated in numerous interviews and seminars promoting healthy living and longevity.

 Publications

 Maroon has published over 340 peer-reviewed scientific articles, some of which may be found in the United States National Library of Medicine's publication database; his H-index, a measure of scientific research impact, is 74 (as of June 2025).
+As of early 2026, his work has garnered more than 27,300 total citations.
 Currently, Maroon is working with Dr. Pravat K. Mandal and has proposed oxidative stress as the underlying pathogenesis of Alzheimer's disease and Parkinson's disease.